 Kim Lisa Taylor, Esq., hosts a free, 30-minute teleseminar every month (usually the third Thursday).
 Each teleseminar is designed to educate participants about raising money from private investors legally, ethically and profitably for your real estate ventures.
-The last 10 minutes is reserved for Q&A on topics of a general nature.
+The last 10 minutes is reserved for Q&

 Our monthly newsletter, Syndication Snapshot, provides details of each upcoming teleseminar.
 You can sign up for our newsletters here and join our growing list of subscribers.
 Newsletters are distributed via email the first week of each month.